-In recent years, it has become more and more common for home owners to demand that their patio paving is laid at the same level as the doors and other thresholds as their interior flooring, thus creating a seamless hard landscaping ‘carpet’, often requiring the same product, laid on the external patio as used on the internal flooring – usually tiling thickness porcelain or ceramic units, matching the same colour and pattern to give an impression of infinity paving.
+Article courtesy of The Landscape Libary In recent years, The Landscape Designer and Thresholds has become more and more common issue for home owners to demand that their patio paving is laid at the same level as the doors and other thresholds as their interior flooring, thus creating a seamless hard landscaping ‘carpet’, often requiring the same product, laid on the external patio as used on the internal flooring – usually tiling thickness porcelain or ceramic units, matching the same colour and pattern to give an impression of infinity paving.

 Designers, often reluctant to disoblige, go ahead and produce drawings and plans showing the same tiling throughout, even colour matching and instructing the contractor to use the same tiles including the manufacturer’s product code numbers and source of the original products.